 How Power Grids Work

 Electricity feels simple from the user’s perspective.
-You flip a switch, and the lights turn on.
-Behind that simplicity is one of the most complex engineering systems ever built: the modern power grid.
+You flip a switch, and the lights turn on instantly.
+But behind that simplicity is one of the most complex engineering systems ever created: the modern power grid.
+It spans vast geographic areas, integrates many types of generation, and must continuously balance supply and demand in real time.
+Unlike most infrastructure, electricity cannot be easily stored at scale, which means the grid must constantly adjust to match consumption.

 The Three Core Layers